20 Works of Art You Must See (and Where to Find Them)

 It was used until the 15th century, when it was abandoned.
 It was later rediscovered in the 19th century.

-Borobudur can be found on the island of Java in Indonesia, which is one of the larger, more developed islands.
+Borobudur can be found on the Java island in Indonesia, one of the larger, more developed islands.
 For those who want to stay near the temple, Villa Borobudur Resort is a wonderful luxury hotel that combines culture, nature and art.
-Villas and suites are tucked into lush jungle, and each is inspired by the temple itself.
+Villas and suites are tucked into lush jungle.
+Each inspired by the temple itself.
 Villas are decorated with beautiful earth tones and pops of bright color, and some even have private plunge pools.

 7. Camera Picta, Andrea Mantegna (1465-1474)